minfive513/FaceItStatsNotebook/README.md

-Jupyter Noteboot to Calculate Statistiks based on FaceIT Match Statistiks
+Jupyter Notebook to calculate statistics based on CS2 FaceIT match statistics

 FaceItApiClient to retrieve Data from the FaceItApi